NURS 7016 Collaborative Inquiry for Primary Health Care Action

 Coordinator Cannas Kwok Opens in new window

-Description This unit provides the opportunity for students to apply the principles of primary health care in a proposal to address an issue of primary health care concern in their workplace or community.
+Description This subject provides the opportunity for students to apply the principles of primary health care in a proposal to address an issue of primary health care concern in their workplace or community.
 The student will gain comprehensive knowledge of the process of action research, participatory action research and cooperative inquiry.
 Each student will have the opportunity to write a proposal using a collaborative inquiry approach that involves planning a genuine partnership to examine and make changes to improve an identified issue in the student's specific area of work / practice.

 School Nursing & Midwifery